Lessons from Reality: “Mom…Dad…Be the Wall”

 Your limits don’t change because everyone else watches it.
 In fact, your limit can change if they whine, tantrum, or throw a meltdown.
 Their response can’t cause you to waver or get soft.

 Bedtime, Homework, Mealtime, Sibling Behavior, Curfew, Privileges, Public Behavior.
 In other words, everywhere.

 When you set a limit, it must be clear that you have done so because you know that this is good for them and it’s a non-negotiable relatively permanent decision.
 Not with anger, not with rudeness, not with frustration,

 Be the Wall.

-You wanna make parenting easier don’t you?
+You wanna make parenting easier, don’t you?
 Set limits and sticks to them.
-Be the wall and your children will learn respect limits without constant reminders or repeated consequences, and you won’t have to micromanage
+Be the wall and your children will learn to respect limits without constant reminders or repeated consequences, and you won’t have to micromanage

 If you’ve been soft and now become the wall, please expect huge drama for a few weeks.
 You can be certain your children liked it better when they were more in control.
 But don’t let this minor bump into the road and change your path.
 Please consider, when setting limits, Be the Wall.